 - And most importantly, the personal circumstances, propensity to risk factors, and age

-The latest statistics in breast cancer are the following:
+As an introductions, the latest statistics in breast cancer are the following:

 - 1 in 8 women will develop breast cancer.

 - Breast cancer comprises about 15% of all cancer cases in the US and is the second leading cause of cancer-related death in women, behind lung cancer.

 - Overall estimated 5-year survival in female breast cancer patients is around 90% but differs significantly across different stages of breast cancer; 99% when localized to the breast, 85% when localized to the breast and armpit, and 27% if spread to other parts of the body at diagnosis.

 - Common risk factors include family history, aging, obesity, alcohol consumption, delayed or no childbearing, high dose of radiation (for treating lymphomas) and menopausal hormone therapy.

 Each of the speakers presented the most relevant information regarding the largest screening trial currently taking place.
 Below a summary of the most important information.